actuator/com.altamirano.fabricio.tvbrowser/CWE-94.md

 2. The vulnerable app, acting as a zombie agent, sends a beacon to the C2 server.
 3. Upon receiving the beacon, the C2 server can issue commands exploiting the aforementioned vulnerabilities to execute arbitrary code or create/modify files.

+Arbitrary File Creation (AFC) vulnerabilities pose serious risks, enabling malicious actors to distribute illegal content, engage in blackmail, and complicate digital forensics.
+These vulnerabilities allow attackers to plant harmful files on devices, potentially leading to legal consequences for users.
+Digital extortion becomes a threat when incriminating evidence is fabricated and used for ransom.

 ### Recommendations Update:
 1. **Assess Exported Activities**: Ensure activities are not unnecessarily exported.
 If they are, apply appropriate intent filters and permissions.
 2. **Restrict JavaScript Interfaces**: If the WebView in your application supports JavaScript, ensure it doesn't expose sensitive functionality or data to the running JavaScript.